man on phone at night

 In HMRC’s eyes, this is different to cases where crypto assets have been stolen or private keys misplaced.
 As the asset (and private key) still exist, and when the individual has a right to recover them, HMRC would not consider this to be an automatic disposal.

-If it can be proven that there is no realistic possibility to recover ownership of the crypto asset, HMRC may in some circumstances accept a negligible value claim and losses crystallised.
+If it can be proven that there is no realistic possibility of recovering ownership of the crypto asset, HMRC may, in some circumstances, accept a negligible value claim and losses crystallised.

-If the key is subsequently recovered by the owner and disposed of, the base cost will likely be zero and the capital gain equate to the total mount received.
+If the key is subsequently recovered by the owner and disposed of, the base cost will likely be zero, and the capital gain will equate to the total amount received.

-Those investors unlucky enough to have been affected by various exchanges going bankrupt (most notably FTX) may have found their assets inaccessible and tied up in ongoing bankruptcy proceedings.
-Unfortunately it is unlikely negligible value claims will be successful whilst proceedings are ongoing: there is, after all, a small potential you may recover some of your funds.
+Those investors unlucky enough to have been affected by various exchanges going bankrupt (most notably FTX a few years back) may have found their assets inaccessible and tied up in ongoing bankruptcy proceedings.
+Unfortunately, it is unlikely that negligible value claims will be successful whilst proceedings are ongoing: there is, after all, a small potential you may recover some of your funds.
 We advise individuals in such circumstances to sit tight and wait for proceedings to finish.
-Afterwards a claim may be more successful in respect of funds that are not returned.
+Afterwards, a claim may be more successful in respect of funds that are not returned.

 Similar to shares, where trades are conducted with a very high frequency and a sophisticated level of organisation, HMRC may consider that the individual concerned is trading in crypto assets.
 In such cases, profits are subject to the income tax and National Insurance regimes, as opposed to CGT.

-HMRC have in the past been generally reluctant to allow such treatment in respect of crypto assets unless there are exceptional circumstances, no doubt put off by the likelihood of losses being claimed against other income.
-However, their stance may be changing with record gains being made recently.
+HMRC have historically been generally reluctant to allow such treatment in respect of crypto assets unless there are exceptional circumstances, no doubt put off by the likelihood of losses being claimed against other income.
+However, where there is substantial activity and large profits made, HMRC have given closer scrutiny over whether the activity is in fact a trade.

 To determine whether a trade is being conducted, the same ‘badges of trade’ need to be considered as they do for any self-employment activity.